Fall Prep Tips to Save You Time & Money

 Indoor Air Quality Solutions Could Save Your Life

 Indoor air is up to 100% more polluted than outdoor air, which becomes a real concern as we close windows up for the winter.
 Luckily there are several solutions available to vastly improve the quality of your indoor air.
 Air scrubbers are a popular option.
-UV lamps placed in your heating system can cut down on mold and allergens significantly.
+UV lamps placed in your heating system can significantly cut down on mold and allergens.
 Mechanical and electronic filters which replace your standard 1” filter are a great option, too.
 Polluted indoor air has been linked to lung, cardiovascular and allergy problems.
 Discuss the best solution for your family’s unique health needs with your Anthony PHC technician.

 Don’t Forget the Fireplace